Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

 Select the output file for gif processing.
 If you have selected an input gif, it will be processed after selecting an output gif.

+# Command line version

+Starting with version 1.2 SLK_img2pixel can be used from the command line, too.
+To do this, you need to compile the cmd version of SLK_img2pixel (``make SLK_img2pix_cmd).
+The cmd version has most of the features of the gui version, except input/output preview and batch processing.

+Documentation for the cmdd version can be found in the help text of the program (``SLK_img2pix_cmd --help``).

 # Presets

 Presets allow you to save your current settings, including the currently loaded palette to disk for later use.
-See [Save/Load](#save-load) for how to save and load presets
+See [Save/Load](#save-load) for how to save and load presets.
+Presets are cross-compatible between the gui and cmd version.

-## Default preset
+## Changing the default preset

-By placing a json file named default.json in the current working directory you can change the default values of SLK_img2pixel.
+SLK_img2pixel will try to load a file named